Zilliqa/Scilla-Cookbook/docs/csc-introduction.md

 If you find yourself wanting to contribute scilla specific snippets about a specific contract type or a specific chain interaction, it belongs in a recipe page.

 Recipe pages should contain all the relevent infomation without duplicating text from elsewhere in the CSC.
 Pages should be as atomic and singular as possible.
 Adding more infomation to the parent page is always encoraged.
-Recipe pages should try and write as structured as possible leaving no ambiguity to the reader, be concise and succicent.
+Write as structured as possible leaving no ambiguity to the reader.
+Reference standard recipe pages when possible.

 ### Side-dishes